Testing Toleration in Britain’s Imperial and Post-imperial World

 Talks at this conferenceAdd a talk

 The question of the nature and limits of toleration is now as pressing as it has ever been.
 We live in turbulent times with increasingly polarised – and perhaps intolerant – public debate as perceived differences between people become a site of controversy and values become oppositional.
-In modern Britain, for example, promotion of the supposed British value of toleration is challenged by increased evidence of Islamophobia.
-The problems of defining and testing toleration are not new.
 They have both roots and precedence in a world of empires.
 How did questions of toleration emerge in Britain’s empire and how were they dealt with?
 What is their legacy in Britain’s imperial and post-imperial world?